2025–26 Newport County A.F.C. season

-The 2025–26 season is the 114th season in the history of Newport County Association Football Club and their thirteenth consecutive season in EFL League Two.
+The 2025–26 season was the 114th season in the history of Newport County Association Football Club and their thirteenth consecutive season in EFL League Two.
 In addition to the league, the club participated in the FA Cup, the EFL Cup, and the EFL Trophy.
+A 2–1 win at Barrow on the final day of the season ensured that Newport finished 20th in League Two and avoided relegation.

 Managerial changes

 Prior to the season starting, David Hughes was appointed as the club's new manager on a two-year contract with Wayne Hatswell returning to the club as Assistant Manager.

-On 15 November 2025, Hughes was sacked as manager with the club bottom of League Two on 11 points after 16 league games of the 2025-26 season and a win ratio of 18.18% from 22 games in all competitions.
-Five days later, Christian Fuchs was appointed as the new manager, his first-ever managerial role.
+On 15 November 2025, Hughes and Hatswell were sacked by Newport with the club bottom of League Two on 11 points after 16 league games of the 2025–26 season and a win ratio of 18.18% from 22 games in all competitions.
+Christian Fuchs was appointed Newport County manager on 20 November 2025, his first managerial appointment.
+On 27 June 2026 Fuchs resigned as Newport County manager.